mg4di/Youtube-Downloader/README.md

 2. pip install pytubefix

-AND IMPORTANT KEY OPEN SOURCE APP => FFMPEG. install and add to your device evironment variables system path -WINDOWS
+AND IMPORTANT KEY OPEN SOURCE APP => FFMPEG. install and add to your device environment variables system path -WINDOWS

 how to install?
 1. go to this website -> (www.gyan.dev/ffmpeg/builds/)